EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - I (13 January 2020 to 22 April 2020)

+### Day 29 | February 11, 2020 | Tuesday

+**Today's Progress:** Today I continued on the first course of the Tensorflow: Data and Deployment Specialization.

+**Description:** This includes the following:
+- **Week 3**
+  - Use a toxicity model to determine if a phrase is toxic in a number of categories
+  - Use Mobilenet to detect objects in images
+  - Use the tensorflow.js converter to convert a Keras model to JSON format

 ### Day 28 | February 10, 2020 | Monday

 **Today's Progress:** Today I started the first course of the Tensorflow: Data and Deployment Specialization.